ankane/mailkick/README.md

 Email subscriptions for Rails

-- Add one-click unsubscribe links to your emails
+- Add one-click unsubscribe links and headers to your emails
 - Fetch bounces and spam reports from your email service

 :postbox: Check out [Ahoy Email](https://github.com/ankane/ahoy_email) for analytics